arrseq/lightning_processor/readme.md

 A discord community is hosted at https://discord.gg/4zt8sUEbNy.

+Projects made to work on the array sequence lightning processor architecture may be tagged with `light_proarch`.

 # Emulator
 Includes an emulator and a crate for dealing with anything related to this processor and its instruction architecture.